 To celebrate my 1 year blogiversary, I thought it would be fun to share the 10 biggest lessons I learned in my first year of blogging, as well as give some tips and advice for other bloggers!
 (Checkout my complete list of Blogging Resources here.)

 So whether you’re just starting out or are well into your first year on a domain, here are 10 things that I wish I knew when I started.
-(This is a lengthy post PACKED with information, so if you’re short on time save it for later by pinning it here!)

 Are ya ready?
 Let’s dive in!